-If you enjoy communicating to other foreigners or travel with friends and don’t mind staying in one big room consider looking for a hostel.
+If you enjoy communicating with other foreigners or travel with friends and don’t mind staying in one big room consider looking for a hostel.
 HostelWorld lists all Swiss hostels plus budget hotels and several Bed & Breakfast accommodations.
-By the way, if you look specifically for the latter, visit Bed and Breakfast website that have its own rating system evaluating the accommodation facilities and food quality.
+By the way, if you look specifically for the latter, visit Bed and Breakfast website that has its own rating system evaluating the accommodation facilities and food quality.

 Enjoy your trip to Switzerland, save on accommodation and travel safe with Globelink!

 Due to COVID-19 travel restrictions, we’re temporarily not offering NEW SINGLE TRIP policies.
 You can still buy our ANNUAL cover, or an ‘ALREADY TRAVELLING’ policy if you’re currently away.
 Or you can visit our travel insurance partners for a SINGLE TRIP quote.
 Click here for transfer to their website.